Book Your Free Owner Consultation

 A Golden Balance Scale.jpg

-Privacy is another key right, as landlords must provide at least 72 hours’ notice before entering the unit.
+Privacy is another key right, as landlords must provide at least 72 hours’ notice before entering the rental property.
 Tenants may also change the locks during the tenancy, provided they supply copies of the new keys to the landlord.

 Along with these rights come clear responsibilities.
 Tenants are expected to keep the rental clean, sanitary, and safe, properly maintain plumbing fixtures, and use appliances and utilities in a reasonable manner.
 They must pay utility bills on time when services are in their name and take steps to prevent excess moisture that could lead to mold.